-Beyond Bricks and Mortar.
+Beyond Windows and Doors.
 The Psychological Construction of Home.

 From grand castles to cosy cottages, the image of a house has captivated humanity for centuries.
 But a house is more than just a physical structure; it's a potent symbol that transcends cultures and time.
 This blog will delve into the rich symbolism of the house and home, exploring how it reflects our deepest desires for security, belonging, and self-discovery.